 8.2 The Estate is the sole, exclusive and absolute owner of the rights granted herein, and has the sole, exclusive and absolute right to grant or vest in AE, all rights, licenses and privileges granted to or vested in AE under this Agreement.
 The Estate, and its lawful representatives, further warrant and covenant that through valid court orders it possesses the authority and right to enter into and fully comply with this Agreement.

-8.3 AE represents, warrants and agrees that it (i) has the unfettered right to enter into and perform this entire Agreement; (ii) is not subject to any conflicting obligation or disability which will or might interfere with its execution and performance of this Agreement; (iii) has obtained or prior to the release of the Film will obtain all of the necessary rights clearances from all persons appearing in or rendering services on behalf of the Film including without limitation the Estate of the Rev. James Cleveland, the church choirs aping in the Film, and the Estate of Sydney Pollack; and (iv) that it shall pay any guild residual payments that might be required.
+8.3 AE represents, warrants and agrees that it (i) has the unfettered right to enter into and perform this entire Agreement; (ii) is not subject to any conflicting obligation or disability which will or might interfere with its execution and performance of this Agreement; (iii) has obtained or prior to the release of the Film will obtain all of the necessary rights clearances from all persons appearing in or rendering services on behalf of the Film including without limitation the Estate of the Rev. James Cleveland, the church choirs appearing in the Film, and the Estate of Sydney Pollack; (iv) that it shall pay any guild residual payments that might be required; (v) that it is the sole and absolute owner of the Film and all footage and audiovisual material contained therein; (vi) that there are no third party liens or encumbrances that in any way can or will interfere with, impair or adversely affect the Film and / or any disposition of rights therein; (vii) that as between Franklin and AE, all costs necessary for the completion and exploitation of the Film have been fully paid or discharged, or shall be fully paid or discharged, by AE; (viii) that other than the Colorado Action [and the Pollack claim[s]] there is no litigation, arbitration, claim, demand, or investigation pending or threatened with respect to the Film.

+8.4 AE shall cause the Estate, its legal representatives and their respective heirs, successors, licensees, and assigns to be listed as additional named insured parties under all errors-and-omissions and general liability insurance policies relating to the Film and / or the production, distribution and exploitation thereof, and shall cause the applicable insurance carrier(s) for each such insurance policy to issue and deliver to the Estate customary certificates evidencing such coverage.

 9. GOVERNING LAW: The Parties stipulate and agree that this Agreement shall be deemed for all purposes to have been made and entered into entirely in the State of California and shall be construed and interpreted in accordance with, and shall be governed by, the substantive and procedural laws (other than choice of law provisions, as to which no state’s laws shall apply in light of the agreed upon application of California substantive law) of the State of California.
 If there is any conflict between any provision of this Agreement and any present or future statute, law, ordinance, regulation, or collective bargaining agreement, the latter shall prevail; provided, that the provision hereof so affected shall be limited only to the extent necessary and no other provision shall be affected.